CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. _INITIAL -> HELLO WORLD container.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/73dbc2c010274613357d6d8d2e4d1428dc030c77

-In this case ``SpyderPomodoroTimerContainer`` is already defined, and we must implement the ``setup`` and ``update_actions`` methods.
+In this case ``SpyderPomodoroTimerContainer`` is already defined, and we must implement the ``setup`` method.
 Now we are going to add the widget created earlier to the container.

 To do so, first we need to import the widget.

 .. code-block:: python

    # Local imports
    from spyder_pomodoro_timer.spyder.widgets import PomodoroTimerStatus

-Then we edit the ``setup`` method to add an instance of our widget.
+Then, we edit the ``setup`` method to add an instance of our widget.

 .. code-block:: python